-This is the most Comprehensive step-by-step approach for applying and attaining a Mortgage in Dubai.
+This is the most comprehensive step-by-step approach for applying and attaining Mortgages in Dubai.

 Let’s get started.

 What is a Mortgage?

 In short, A mortgage is a type of loan you obtain to pay the value of a property.